XD-OB/minishell/README.md

 ![Subject](ressources/minishell.pdf)

 Recoding my own little bash.
 A program capable of parsing a prompt and launching executables with arguments, along with a few built-in functions (meaning we don't call the executable, we re-coded them directly).
-- echo, pwd, cd, env, export, unset and exit.
+- echo, pwd, cd, env, export, unset and exit

 Alot of bonuses are added to this shell!

 ## Compile